First 30 days

 Introduce one new controlled environment

 A different park or street.
 Keep it low-stimulation.
-Watch how the dog processes novelty.
+Watch how the dog processes novelty — some dogs handle it well, others need more time.

 Parallel walk introduction to known-safe dogs